meghaSingh1/developer_dashboard/readme.md

 ### 2. Logs API (/api/logs):

-This API retrieves logs and supports filtering based on the provided time range. <br/ >
+This API retrieves logs and supports filtering based on the provided time range. <br />

 ## Frontend